okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 With Classic Engine, users can only access endpoints/app intent links through an authorized session.

-Classic Engine redirects unauthorized traffic to the centralized sign-in page (`/login/login.htm`) with a `fromUrl` indicating the app the user attempted to access.
-The system then assesses the request for rate limiting, establishes a session, and processes the request.
+Classic Engine redirects unauthorized traffic to the centralized sign-in page (`/login/login.htm`) with a `fromUrl` for the app the user attempted to access.
+Classic Engine then assesses the request for rate limiting, establishes a session, and processes the request.

 Only after these steps will Classic Engine perform an intermediate redirect to the generic app SSO endpoint (`/app/{app}/{instanceId}/{linkName}`) to direct users to the relevant app intent link.
 This link validates the user’s access capabilities and enforces the app sign-on policy.